Iloilo Business Park: Residential

-One Madison Place Luxury Residences is Megaworld's first residential development within Iloilo Business Park.
-It consists of three 10-storey mid-rise towers along Megaworld Boulevard.
+One Madison Place Luxury Residences is the first residential development built by Megaworld within Iloilo Business Park.
+It is composed of three 10-storey mid-rise towers located along Megaworld Boulevard.

-Lafayette Park Square is Megaworld's second condominium project within the business park.
-The 14-storey single tower features French and Spanish architectural designs.
+Lafayette Park Square, the township's second condominium project, is a 14-storey single tower designed with French and Spanish architectural influences.

-The Palladium, introduced in October 2014, is the tallest modern luxury residential condominium within Iloilo Business Park.
-Standing 80 meters high at 22 stories, The Palladium is also the region's first residential tower with its own sky gardens in various floors overlooking Iloilo City.
-At the topmost floor of the tower, there are exclusive loft units ranging from 76 square meters to 115 square meters.
+The Palladium, launched in October 2014, is the tallest residential condominium in Iloilo Business Park.
+Rising 80 meters with 22 floors, it is also the first in Western Visayas to feature sky gardens on selected levels overlooking Iloilo City.
+The top floor features exclusive loft-type units ranging from 76 to 115 square meters.

-The fourth and fifth residential projects in the township launched in 2017, Saint Honore and Saint Dominique, are inspired by Parisian lifestyle.
-It has ten levels with 168 and 152 units respectively.
-Both towers share a common podium and amenity areas.
-Both condominiums have second towers each.
+Megaworld introduced its fourth and fifth residential developments in 2017: Saint Honore and Saint Dominique.
+Both are Paris-inspired mid-rise condominiums with ten levels, featuring 168 and 152 units respectively.
+The two towers share a common podium, amenities, and each development includes a planned second tower.

-The sixth condominium in the township, The Pinnacle, is a 20-storey luxury residential project of Megaworld.
-It will be built adjacent to the International Corporate Plaza.
+The Pinnacle, the sixth condominium within the township, is a 20-storey luxury residential tower to be developed beside the International Corporate Plaza.

-Megaworld's seventh condominium and ninth residential tower in the township, the 22-storey Firenze, is an Italian City of Florence-inspired condo that will rise beside The Palladium at the northern portion of Megaworld Boulevard.
+Megaworld's seventh condominium, and ninth residential tower in the township, is Firenze, a 22-storey tower inspired by the Italian city of Florence.
+It is planned to rise next to The Palladium at the northern section of Megaworld Boulevard.